 Keywords: Augmented reality, SAMR framework, Mobile computing, Global communities, Collaborative learning

-Download this article: JISE - Volume 29 Issue 1, Page 37.pdf
+Download this article: JISE - Volume 29 Number 1, Page 37.pdf

 Recommended Citation: Frydenberg, M. & Andone, D. (2018).
 Enhancing and Transforming Global Learning Communities with Augmented Reality.
 Journal of Information Systems Education, 29(1), 37-44.